amatov/SegmentationBiomarkerCTC/HoughTransform/README.md

 ### C code of the Hough Transform for line detection by Petri Hirvonen, Jouni Ikonen, Pekka Kultanen, and Heikki Kalviainen
+### Matlab code for circular Hough Transform by Amin Sarafraz